MSc/PGDip/PGCert Humanitarian Practice / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Designed in partnership with Médecins Sans Frontières and Liverpool School of Tropical Medicine.
+- Benefit from our partnership with Medecins Sans Frontieres and Liverpool School of Tropical Medicine.

 - Critically reflect on your humanitarian work and gain the relevant academic background to inform decisions made in practice.